Educational Requirements

 State-Level Pharmacy Entrance Exams:

-- Many states conduct their own entrance exams for admission into B.Pharm and M.Pharm programs.
+- Many states conduct their own entrance exams for admission to B.Pharm and M.Pharm programs.

 -